The Stable Limit DAHA and the Double Dyck Path Algebra: Introduction

 We call $\H^+$ the \sp limit DAHA.
-There is a corresponding \sm limit DAHA $\H^-$ and canonical anti-isomorphism of $\mathbb{Q}(\tc,\qc)$-algebras between the two stable limit DAHA.
-We use the terminology \emph{stable limit DAHA} to refer to either of them, depending on the context.
+There is a corresponding \sm limit DAHA $\H^-$ and a canonical $\mathbb{Q}(\tc,\qc)$-algebra anti-isomorphism between $\H^+$ and $\H^-$.
+As a result, we use the terminology \emph{stable limit DAHA} to refer to either of them, depending on the context.
 Both algebras are closely related to the inductive limit of the group algebras of the braid groups $\mathcal{B}_k$, of $k$ distinct points on the punctured torus.
 We refer to \S \ref{sec: braid} for the precise relationship.

 The action of the limit operators on $\Pas^-$ can be easily seen to define a representation of $\H^-$.
 Our first main result is the following (Theorem \ref{thm: +standardrep}). \begin{state} The action of the limit operators on $\Pas^+$ defines a representation of $\H^+$. \end{state} We call the representation of $\H^{\pm}$ on $\Pas^{\pm}$ the standard representation of the stable limit DAHA.
 The main difficulty in establishing this result is the proof of the commutativity of the limit $\widetilde{Y}_i$ operators.
 On this account, the commutativity of the Cherednik operators that was lost by deforming their action on $\P_k^+$ is restored in the limit.
 The action of the operators $T_i$, $X_i$, and $Y_i\in \H^+$ on $\Pas^+$ is denoted by $\T_i$, $\X_i$, and $\Y_i$, respectively.